felixblaschke/supercharged/migration_v2.md

 # Migration guide for version 2.x.x

-Dart's own `collection` (in `1.15.0-nullsafety.4`) adopted several extension methods that were previously covered by Supercharged.
+The `collection` package, that is maintained by the Dart team, adopted ([`1.15.0-nullsafety.4`](https://pub.dev/packages/collection/versions/1.15.0-nullsafety.5/changelog#1150-nullsafety4)) several extension methods that causes problems with Supercharged extension methods.
-**This might lead to code issues**.

 The release `2.x.x` of `supercharged` (or `supercharged_dart`) addresses these changes.
-This document will guide your through the migration process.
+This document will guide you through the migration process.

 ## Renaming

-In order to keep compile issue as low as possible, Supercharged renamed all affected methods by adding the suffix `SC` to the method name:
+In order to keep compile issues as low as possible, Supercharged renamed all affected methods by adding the suffix `SC` to the method name:

 - `sortedBy` renamed to `sortedBySC`
 - `sortedByNum` renamed to `sortedByNumSC`